vruzeda/jambabot/README.md

 ## jambabot.js

 This script implements a reactive bot, answering to simple requests from users.
-There are currently to commands:
+There are currently many commands, you can check them out with the command `@silviao ajuda`.

-- jambabot cardapio [date/month]: Replies with today's menu (with some mockery depending on the time it's executed); if a date and month where supplied, it will search for that day's menu;
-- jambabot spoiler: Replies with tomorrow's menu.

-In development, any other command will result in a "Hello, world"-like reply, followed by an echo of the given command.

 This script was written for run in NodeJS using JavaScript.
-To run it, you must define a file named "variables.js" with three variables defined:
+To run it, you must define a file named "variables.js" with these variables defined:

-- JAMBABOT_DEBUG_TOKEN: The token provided by Slack to validate that the post was originated from Slack - this one is used for debug purposes, printing additional logs;
-- JAMBABOT_PROD_TOKEN: The token provided by Slack to validate that the post was originated from Slack - this one is used for production;
+- JAMBABOT_USER_TOKEN: Token for Slacks's userbot integration;
 - GOOGLE_API_KEY: You custom Google's API key (used for image obtention, requires "Google Custom Search Engine API" to be enabled);
 - GOOGLE_CSE_ID: You custom Google's search engine ID (used for image obtention, requires "Image search" to be enabled);
-- PRE_DEFINED_IMAGES: Map of food name vs. image URLs to be used when looking for an image for a given food.
+- MONGO_CONNECTION_STR: An URL for your Mongo database, something like `'mongodb://localhost/jambadb'`.

 There's a stub file that you can use to guide you, "variables.js.stub".